d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/06_hello_world_module.md

 MODULE_DESCRIPTION("Hello World program");
 ```

-Put this source file an in empty directory, and name it the `hello_world.c`.
+Put this source file in an empty directory, and name it `hello_world.c`.

 It is a quite simple example with just a few lines of code there.
 This code is
 self-explained for that only two functions are defined with meaningful name that